 Skip to content

 Most of the functionality in systemfonts is intended to be used from compiled code to help e.g. graphic devices to resolve font specifications to a font file prior to rendering. systemfonts provide key functionality to get called at the C level by putting systemfonts in the LinkingTo field in the description and adding #include <systemfonts.h> to your C code.
-Make sure systemfonts is loaded before using it, e.g. by having match_font() imported into your package namespace.
-The different functionality will be discussed below
+Make sure systemfonts is loaded before using it, e.g. by having match_fonts() imported into your package namespace.
+All functions are provided in the systemfonts::ver2 namespace.
+Legacy API is not namespaced.
+The different functionality will be discussed below:

 Font matching

-The C equivalent of the match_font() R function is locate_font() with the following signature:
+The C equivalent of the match_fonts() R function is locate_font() with the following signature:

 const char *family,